tejit77/testacrevops/README.md

 # Test-Devops
-Build docker image and push it to the ACR
+Build docker images and push it to the ACR